Csyntax/etch_a_sketch/README.md

 2. Hover over the grid squares to draw.
 Each interaction will darken the square progressively until it turns completely black.
 3. Use the "Reset Grid" button to enter a new grid size (maximum 100).
 4. Use the "Restart Sketch" button to clear the grid and restart with the current grid size.
+5. Use the "Normal Color" button to switch to normal drawing mode (default).
+6. Use the "Random Color" button to switch to random color drawing mode.
+7. Use the "Eraser" button to switch to eraser mode for erasing drawn content.

 ## Technologies Used